l7mp/stunner/examples/jitsi/README.md

 - Ingress resource to terminate the secure connections between your browser and the Kubernetes cluster.
 - Jitsi web server serving the landing page
 - Cluster issuer for TLS certificates
-- Prosody XMPP server to mange the signalling within the cluster
+- Prosody XMPP server to manage the WebRTC session signaling within the cluster
 - Jicofo load balancer and connection broker to setup rooms on JVB
 - JVB videobridge